 I am keen to explore each of these learning strategies in more depth…

 There is a number that tempts me, and that is the number six.
-I have a memory of hearing Moshe say that if you can achieve an intended result six different ways, then you are a “genius” (he liked that word, and used it a lot – he also liked and used the word ‘idiot’ more often than would be acceptable nowadays).
+I have a memory of hearing Moshe say that if you can achieve an intended result six different ways, then you are a “genius” (he liked that word, and used it a lot – although he also liked and used the word ‘idiot’ more often than would be acceptable nowadays).
 He was talking about something really important, that if you have only one way of doing something you are functioning rather like a robot.
 A popular saying on this subject is that “to a hammer, every problem looks like a nail”.
-He suggested that as soon as you can do something two different ways you have a choice and are functioning less like a machine and more like a human – although recently I heard an alternative version of this theme that suggested instead you now have not so much a choice, as a “dilemma”.
+He suggested that as soon as you can do something two different ways you have a choice and are functioning less like a machine and more like a human – although recently I heard an alternative version of this theme that suggested that with only two options what you now have not so much a “choice”, as a “dilemma”.
 Until I chase down a written version I will not insist on that number six, but it does appeal to me.
-Six seems like a nice sensible number to aim for, so let’s see how it goes…
+Six seems like a nice sensible number to aim for, so let’s see how it goes (editing this in November 2020 – still not pinned them down yet!).

 Here are the headings from Moshe’s booklet, in the order they appear, with a little snippet of his explanation, just to whet your appetite: